This story was originally published and last updated .

-You can already schedule messages in Gmail and Telegram already come with a schedule option for sending, and now Google's Messages app is joining the club.
-The functionality has started rolling out for a few people as part of what appears to be an a/b test at the beginning of November, and now it's starting to roll out much more widely, at least in the US.
+You can already schedule messages in Gmail and Telegram (among others), and now Google's Messages app is joining the club.
+The functionality showed up for a few people as part of an a/b test at the beginning of November, and now it's starting to roll out much more widely, at least in the US.
 The option replaces the long-press shortcut for sending an MMS with a subject.

-So far, it looks like the feature hasn't rolled out widely, so it may take a while until you can schedule messages on your phone.
-You can check if you got in on the feature by tapping and holding the send button in a chat, which should either open the schedule dialog or the MMS subject interface.
-In the former case, a new dialog opens that prompts you to schedule a message with a note that it will only be sent if your phone is turned on and has a connection at the time.
-You can either choose from a collection of predefined options or select a specific time and date.
+Since the rollout is just starting, it may still take a bit until you can schedule messages on your phone.
+You can check if you got in on the feature by tapping and holding the send button in a chat, which should either open the schedule dialog or the old MMS subject interface.
+In the former case, a new dialog pops up that lets you schedule a message — but note that it will only be sent if your phone is turned on and has a connection at the time.
+You can either choose from a collection of predefined times and dates or select a specific moment.
 The scheduled message will appear in your chat as a preview, which you can tap if you want to delete or change the text.

 Above: Tap and hold the send button to schedule.
 Below: Tweak the scheduled messages by tapping it.

-If you wonder how to add a subject line with scheduled messages enabled, look for a new Show subject field entry in the three-dot overflow menu in the top right corner of a chat.
+If you wonder how to add an MMS subject line with scheduled messages enabled, look for a new Show subject field entry in the three-dot overflow menu in the top right corner of a chat.

 You'll still be able to add MMS subjects in the overflow menu.